 With DoorDash, you schedule shifts in 30-minute increments.
 You have to work in the zone you select and can’t drive in multiple zones.

-Winner: Ultimately, DoorDash’s flexibility is a bonus if you work in a busy market with many other delivery drivers since it limits the number of drivers on the road, leaving you with more orders.
+Winner: Ultimately, DoorDash’s flexibility is a bonus if you work in a busy market with many other contractors working for delivery apps since it limits the number of drivers on the road, leaving you with more orders.

 How and When You’re Paid

 With Instacart, the amount you earn per batch varies depending on the: